 - Shared dishes will have to go all the way around the table . . . which means your hearty son-in-law may finish off that perfect pie before it ever crosses your plate.

 Can you make it work?
 Sure.
 One of our favorite ways to make a square table more convenient is to add a Lazy Susan to the center, which solves the pesky in-law problem.
-Also, to lessen all of the sharp corners in the room, keep greenery handy and consider upholstered or curved dining chairs.
+Also, to lessen all of the sharp corners in the room, keep greenery handy and consider upholstered dining chairs.

 Finally, a square table can make an excellent gathering- or pub-height table.
 Elevating the tabletop and the seating frees up some visual space, lightens up the attitude, and if you add in barstools, allows for more of a “Pull up a seat!” vibe — perfect for outdoor dining.